bparanj/crystal/electronics/out-of-scope/nodal-voltage.md

 voltage

 Nodal voltage in electronics refers to the electric potential (voltage) at a specific node (point) in a circuit relative to a common reference point, usually ground.
-It’s a key concept in nodal analysis, a method for determining the voltage at various points in a circuit to analyze current flow and overall circuit behavior.
+It is used in nodal analysis, a method for determining the voltage at various points in a circuit to analyze current flow and overall circuit behavior.

-### Key Points about Nodal Voltage:

 1. Node Definition: